ykhokhulya/stm32-fw-cube/F4/Projects/STM32F429ZI-Nucleo/Applications/USB_Host/HID_Standalone/readme.txt

 /**
   @page HID_Standalone USB Host Human Interface (HID) application

   @verbatim
   ******************** (C) COPYRIGHT 2017 STMicroelectronics *******************
   * @file    USB_Host/HID_Standalone/readme.txt
   * @author  MCD Application Team
   * @brief   Description of the USB Host HID application.
   ******************************************************************************
   * @attention
   *
   * <h2><center>&copy; Copyright © 2017 STMicroelectronics International N.V.
   * All rights reserved.</center></h2>
   *
   * Redistribution and use in source and binary forms, with or without
   * modification, are permitted, provided that the following conditions are met:
   *
   * 1. Redistribution of source code must retain the above copyright notice,
   *    this list of conditions and the following disclaimer.
   * 2. Redistributions in binary form must reproduce the above copyright notice,
   *    this list of conditions and the following disclaimer in the documentation
   *    and/or other materials provided with the distribution.
   * 3. Neither the name of STMicroelectronics nor the names of other
   *    contributors to this software may be used to endorse or promote products
   *    derived from this software without specific written permission.
   * 4. This software, including modifications and/or derivative works of this
   *    software, must execute solely and exclusively on microcontroller or
   *    microprocessor devices manufactured by or for STMicroelectronics.
   * 5. Redistribution and use of this software other than as permitted under
   *    this license is void and will automatically terminate your rights under
   *    this license.
   *
   * THIS SOFTWARE IS PROVIDED BY STMICROELECTRONICS AND CONTRIBUTORS "AS IS"
   * AND ANY EXPRESS, IMPLIED OR STATUTORY WARRANTIES, INCLUDING, BUT NOT
   * LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A
   * PARTICULAR PURPOSE AND NON-INFRINGEMENT OF THIRD PARTY INTELLECTUAL PROPERTY
   * RIGHTS ARE DISCLAIMED TO THE FULLEST EXTENT PERMITTED BY LAW.
 IN NO EVENT
   * SHALL STMICROELECTRONICS OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT,
   * INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT
   * LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA,
   * OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF
   * LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING
   * NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE,
   * EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
   *
   ******************************************************************************
   @endverbatim

 @par Application Description

-This application is a part of the USB Host Library package using STM32Cube firmware.
-It describes how to use USB host application based on the Human Interface Class (HID) on the STM32F4xx devices.
+This application shows how to use the USB host application based on the HID class on the STM32F4xx devices.

 This is a typical application on how to use the STM32F429ZI USB OTG Host peripheral to interact with an USB HID Device such as a Mouse or a Keyboard.

 At the beginning of the main program the HAL_Init() function is called to reset all the peripherals,